-Although I honestly love this book very much and it has been one of my favorite reads of 2018, that’s not to say the book doesn’t have some flaws.
+Although I honestly love this book very much and it has been one of my favorite reads, that’s not to say the book doesn’t have some flaws.
 I will be discussing two of them.

 1. This book is aimed towards a very specific type of twentysomething: non-married college grads with no kids.